Return to The Definitive RCT Reference Guide homepage

 Here is a summary of what makes an Exciting Flat Ride.

-Note: The Official RCT Strategy Guide hints when discussing the River Rapids ride that peeps require time to gain the Excitement benefit of viewing nearby scenery objects (it suggests that peeps moving over 10mph are traveling too fast to gain any Excitement boosting benefit from passing a scenery object).
+Note: The Official RCT Strategy Guide hints when discussing the River Rapids ride that a Guest requires time to gain the Excitement benefit of viewing nearby scenery objects (it suggests that Guests moving over 10mph are traveling too fast to gain any personal Excitement boosting benefit from passing a scenery object).
+This is probably due to the update speed at which internal game Guest polling is occuring.
+The takeaway is that for maximizing passenger satisfaction (which is more than just the Rides E-I-N), slower rides should focus on offering passengers lots of viewable scenery, while faster rides should instead focus mostly on track element thrills.

 A rides Intensity depends on all the forces, accelerations, changes of directon, inversions, and speed experienced by a rider over the course of the track {m}.
+A guests choice as to whether they will use the ride is primarily dependent on the rides Intensity rating (not popularity).
 Increasing Intensity on a ride will often increase Excitement (but watch out for an increase in Nausea as well).
 If Intensity becomes Extreme however, Excitement will drop to Low due to guests becoming banged and bruised.
 Try to keep vertical g-forces between +4.0 and -3.0 (although riders can tolerate an occasional brief higher burst) {s}.
 Intensity appeals to some guests, but not all of them {m}, so intersperse some wimpy rides with your intense rides.
 Cluster a few Gentle Rides near the front entrance, then evenly space them throughout the remainder of the park {s}.
 Place a few Thrill Rides between your Gentle Rides and your Coasters {s}.
 Guests will become frustrated if they have to walk a long distance to find a ride that meets their Intensity preference.
 Guests also need an opportunity to 'build-up' to the more Intense rides {s}.
 Roller Coasters draw the majority of your guests to your park, and bring in the most money; so place them at the back of the park so Guests must walk past everything in the front of your park to get to that Coaster they came to ride {s}.

 Nausea has a strong influence on how your guests feel (physically) during and after the ride, and also on whether or not they'll choose to ride it in the first place {m}.
 Spinning rides tend to have high nausea ratings, and the more turns (especially sharp ones) and inversions you include, the worse it gets {m}.
 Try to keep lateral g-forces under +2.5 (preferably under +2.0) {s}.
 A Nausea Rating of 6.05 will make all but the most stable of stomachs give up thier contents {s}.
-Place Benches, Bathroom, and Trashcans near the exit of Thrill Rides, for the convenience of riders with weaker constitutions {s}.
+The strategy guide suggests that you place Benches, Bathroom, and Litter Bins near the exit of Thrill Rides, for the convenience of riders with weaker constitutions {s}.
+However in the game, Bathrooms and Litter Bins are ignored by guests for the purpose of nausea reduction.
+Only the Benches will be used by guests to specifically help alleviate their nausea.
+A bench should be placed on the very first level tile outside the ride exit, as the further from the exit the more likely they are to vomit rather than sit (so only 1-3 bench tiles here are sufficient for most rides).
+Guests exiting a ride who still have food may also use these benches to finish their meal, so even low nausea rides can be given one ride exit bench tile.
+Also with multi-station rides it may be sensible to have a litter bin nearby, as exiting guests may still be carrying empty food/drink containers.

 Here is a discussion about interpreting E-I-N numbers for tracked rides.